k-o-d-e-n/Realtime/README.md

 ### Properties

 ***RealtimeProperty*** - stored property for any value.
-For system types (such as Bool, Int, String, Array, Dictionary) you can use `typealias StandartProperty`.
+For system types (such as Bool, Int, String, Array, Dictionary) you can use `typealias RealtimeProperty`.
 For custom types you need implement serializer conformed to protocol `_Serializer`.

 ***SharedRealtimeProperty*** - stored property similar `RealtimeProperty`, but uses concurrency transaction to update value.
 Use this property if value assumes shared access (for example 'like' value). :exclamation: Not implemented yet.